saltyowl/23luversofwael/README.md

 - See [this guide](http://www.coindesk.com/information/sell-bitcoin/) for information.
 You can also trade with sellers in the [currency section](http://www.mpgh.net/forum/forumdisplay.php?f=885).

 ### Private Wallets?
+> Using a private wallet is easy!
+Install your wallet with the settings you prefer.
+Once you get a list of deposit addresses, copy one of those addresses and send money to it in order to fill it up.
 - [Electrum](https://electrum.org/#home) is a good all-around wallet that offers security but still allows you to recover your BTC in the case of a full system failure.
 Make sure to write down and keep a copy of your passphrase or you will lose your BTCs FOREVER if something happens to your hardware copy.
 - [Multibit](https://multibit.org/) - Technically more secure than Electrum.
 However, if you lose your wallet, it is lost forever.